lkerr/groundfish-MSE/documentation/gitHubWorkflow.md

   Note that **Dev** (and any other branch) can be run directly from the HPCC by updating the syntax in **runPre.sh** (see [groundfish-MSE/documentation/runMSE.md](runMSE.md)).

 * **Feature branches**: Named branches that represent substantial changes to the code.
 Before merging a feature branch into the Dev branch the code should be tested both on a local machine and on the HPCC and reviewed by someone else.
 The framework for the review should be through a pull request.
+For ease of organization on GitHub, include your initials at the start of a new branch name.
+For example: **SBT-Feature001**.
+That way it is clear to everyone who created which branches.

 ## Pull requests into Dev